Quick start guide

 4. Set up Basic Information, fill in the following fields:

-• Name: The name of your app as it will appear in the Marketplace.
+• App name: The name of your app as it will appear in the Marketplace.
 Usually, the name is your app’s name.

-• Builder (optional): The name of the company building the app (if different from the app name).
+• Built by: The name of the company building the app (if different from the app name).

 • Click OAuth and scroll down to redirect URI.